Code-Institute-Submissions/ci_ms1_portfolio/README.md

 #### recruiter…

-* I want to have a **fast** and **openly available** source of information on candidates to assess, so that I can make a quick screening and don’t waste my time and money on candidates not fitting my case. → Homepage
+1. I want to have a **fast** and **openly available** source of information on candidates to assess, so that I can make a quick screening and don’t waste my time and money on candidates not fitting my case. → Homepage

-* I want to gather and connect my key information in a **quick first screening** and only dive deeper if the profiles match. → Key Information on landing page, accessible without further click.
+2. I want to gather and connect my key information in a **quick first screening** and only dive deeper if the profiles match. → Key Information on landing page, accessible without further click.

-* I want to **further assess** a potential candidate before contact. → More relevant Information on the site and connected sites.
-Use of known concepts in tech CVs (e.g. progress bars, tech-shortlits)
+3. I want to **further assess** a potential candidate before contact. → More relevant Information on the site and connected sites.
+Use of known concepts in tech CVs (e.g. progress bars, tech-shortlist)

-* I want to have a **fast** and **reliable** way to contact candidates on my shortlist, so that my recruitment process is not blocked by timing or contact issues. → Not too many, but reliable contact information, widely-used technology, business-orientation
+4. I want to have a **fast** and **reliable** way to contact candidates on my shortlist, so that my recruitment process is not blocked by timing or contact issues. → Not too many, but reliable contact information, widely-used technology, business-orientation

 #### website-owner…

-* I want to get job offers fitting my profile. -> Selection of information to serve, prioritizing the focus bits (e.g. backend before frontend in tech skillsets)
+1. I want to get job offers fitting my profile. → Selection of information to serve, prioritizing the focus bits (e.g. backend before frontend in tech skillsets)

-* I do not want to publicly share my direct contact (phone number) with anyone visiting my homepage.
+2. I do not want to publicly share my direct contact (phone number) with anyone visiting my homepage.
 I want to offer a fast and reliable way to contact me. → a contact form, connected with an e-mail alert and business networks

-* I do not want a recruiter to misjudge me as a mainly design orientated person. -> Clean and fact orientated layout with some gimmicks (e.g. custom bullet-point), portfolio projects will set a focus, as soon as available.
+3. I do not want a recruiter to misjudge me as a mainly design orientated person. → Clean and fact orientated layout with some gimmicks (e.g. custom bullet-point), portfolio projects will set a focus, as soon as available.

 ### Structure & Skeleton